+There are three mission areas: education, scholarship, and service.
 The selected examples provided are intended to serve as guidelines and are not meant to be all-inclusive.

-Teaching/instructional/academic support service as evidenced by (selected examples):
+Education (teaching/instructional/academic support service) - examples of evidence:

-- Formal reviews (e.g., annual performance evaluations, appraisals of teaching or academic support service) by the Chair of AAF and/or immediate supervisor - Evaluation/appraisal by faculty, students, administrators, affiliated professionals, and/or appropriate others - Documentation of instructional service/educational support provided to faculty to improve teaching and/or students to improve learning - Leadership/consultation in the design, development and/or use of instructional/educational resources for teaching, research, information systems, and/or clinical practice, in the University and/or externally - Participation, consultation, and/or leadership in curriculum development, support, or implementation - Participation, consultation, and/or leadership in interprofessional education, translational efforts, or team science - Evidence of innovative approaches in academic support services - Revision of methodologies and services in response to change - Awards for excellence in or contributions to teaching-learning - Documentation of formal and informal teaching activities-for example, a teaching portfolio - Advisement/mentoring of students - Service on thesis or dissertation committees
+- Formal reviews (e.g., annual performance evaluations, appraisals of teaching or academic support service) by the Chair of AAF and/or immediate supervisor - Evaluation/appraisal by faculty, students, administrators, affiliated professionals, and/or appropriate others - Documentation of instructional service/educational support provided to faculty to improve teaching and/or students to improve learning - Leadership/consultation in the design, development and/or use of instructional/educational resources for teaching, research, information systems, and/or clinical practice, in the University and/or externally - Participation, consultation, and/or leadership in curriculum development, support, or implementation - Participation, consultation, and/or leadership in interprofessional education, translational efforts, or team science - Evidence of innovative approaches in academic support services - Revision of methodologies and services in response to change - Awards for excellence in or contributions to teaching-learning - Documentation of formal and informal teaching activities: for example, a teaching portfolio - Advisement/mentoring of students - Service on thesis or dissertation committees

-Scholarship/creative productivity as evidenced by (selected examples):
+Scholarship (research/creative productivity) - examples of evidence:

-- Publications (articles, chapters, books, scholarly reports): peer-reviewed and nonpeer-reviewed - Presentations: peer-reviewed and non-peer-reviewed - Internally and externally funded education and research projects - Design and production of innovative educational products and services - Service on editorial boards, manuscript review panels, study sections, advisory panels, etc. - Awards/honors for scholarly or creative projects/products
+- Publications (articles, chapters, books, scholarly reports): peer-reviewed and non-peer-reviewed - Presentations: peer-reviewed and non-peer-reviewed - Internally and externally funded education and research projects - Scholarship or research-based design and production of innovative educational products and services - Service on editorial boards, manuscript review panels, study sections, advisory panels, etc. - Awards/honors for scholarly or creative projects/products